saber-hq/docs/docs/getting-started/providing-liquidity.md

 Let's say you want to supply to the USDC and USDT pool.

 - Go the the **Pools** tab and select **Deposit**.
-- Enter a quantity of USDT and USDC to swap from.
+- Enter a quantity of USDT and USDC to trade from.
   - Because this is a stable pair, you aren't required to deposit both tokens.
 However, depending on how different the quantity between tokens is, you may have to pay a larger transaction fee.
 This is to incentivize close-to-equal distribution within the pool.

 ![](/assets/deposit.png)